miakoiv/Stellar/README.md

 `PaymentGateway` module includes classes to handle payments through an external service.
 Stellar currently includes one gateway, `Paybyway` that interfaces with the [Bambora Payform API](https://www.bambora.com/fi/fi/online/).

 `ShippingGateway` module contains classes to interface with 3rd party services for registering shipments.
 Some shipping gateways work locally and expect the vendor to handle shipments themselves.
-The `Pakettikauppa` gateway provides an interface to the [Pakettikauppa API](https://www.pakettikauppa.fi).
+There are gateways for [Posti Smartship](https://www.posti.fi/en/for-businesses/improve-logistics/digital-services-and-interfaces/smartship) through the [Unifaun API](), and Pakettikauppa through the [Pakettikauppa API](https://www.pakettikauppa.fi).

 `ContentGateway` module provides access to external content.
-Currently the only implementation is for [Oikotie Asunnot](https://asunnot.oikotie.fi) to pull real estate listings into Stellar hosted pages.
+There are implementations for RSS feeds in either article or headline mode, as well as real estate listings provided by [Oikotie Asunnot](https://asunnot.oikotie.fi).

 Other integrations include [Tawk.to](https://www.tawk.to) and [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial).